Sydney Airport rejects improved $16.8 bln buyout bid, open to higher offer - Up News Info

 Article content

-SYDNEY — Sydney Airport Holdings Pty Ltd on Monday rejected an improved bid from a group of infrastructure investors worth A$22.80 billion ($16.81 billion), saying that it undervalued the airport operator, but that it was open to a higher offer.
+SYDNEY — Sydney Airport Holdings Pty Ltd on Monday rejected an improved A$22.80 billion ($16.81 billion) bid from a group of infrastructure investors, saying that it undervalued the airport operator, but that it was open to a higher offer.

 The new offer valued Sydney Airport at A$8.45 per share, 2.4% higher than the previous offer of A$8.25 a share, and a more than 9% premium to the stock’s Friday close.

-Shares were steady in morning trading on Monday, with the increased price below market expectations of closer to A$9 a share.
+Shares were steady in afternoon trading on Monday, with the increased price below market expectations of closer to A$9 a share.

 Advertisement